 I’ve got just enough time before it gets dark to make a quick ascent up to Cathedral Rock – the real walk is tomorrow’s hike up to Mummy Mountain.
-I set off from the Cathedral Rock Picnic Area with the sun just reaching the top of the surrounding peaks.
+I set off from the Cathedral Rock Picnic Area in the Spring Mountains with the sun just reaching the top of the surrounding peaks.

 The trail ascends in a set of large switch-backs, so it’s a constant climb but never overly steep.
 Directly ahead are the 1000-foot high Echo Cliffs, which tower above the trail.

 About half-way up, the main track goes to the right, and there’s a faint side trail to the left which leads to a seep.
 Although it’s not yet winter, the water has already frozen, and there’s an icy waterfall and a long river of ice where the water flows down the hill.

 The main track now heads to the west, away from Echo Cliffs.
 There’s a view down Kyle Canyon, back towards where I started the hike.